raspberrypilearning/getting-started-scratch/en/step_16.md

 ![Multiple clouds on the Stage.](images/challenge2-sprite-costume-multiples.png){:width="400px"}

-The effect of multiplying shapes is used by professional animators to create the impression of weather patterns such as rain or clouds, a cluster of objects such as buildings or a wood, or a crowd of people in a scene.
+The effect of multiplying shapes is used by professional animators to create the impression of weather patterns, such as rain or clouds; a cluster of objects, such as buildings or a wood; or a crowd of people in a scene.

 --- no-print ---